What Is The Purpose Of Allusion

 • Be Original: Try to find fresh and creative ways to use allusions.
 Avoid relying on clichés or overused references.

-For instance, if you're writing about the challenges of starting a new business, you might allude to the myth of Sisyphus, instantly conveying the idea of a seemingly endless and frustrating task.
-However, if your audience is unfamiliar with Greek mythology, you might need to provide a brief explanation of Sisyphus's plight.
+To give you an idea, if you're writing about the challenges of starting a new business, you might allude to the myth of Sisyphus, instantly conveying the idea of a seemingly endless and frustrating task.
+On the flip side, if your audience is unfamiliar with Greek mythology, you might need to provide a brief explanation of Sisyphus's plight.

 For Readers: